toddledev/documentation/docs/11-formulas/01-overview/index.md

 ---

 # Formulas
-The formula editor is where you construct business logic for your application in toddle.
+The formula editor is where you construct business logic for your application in Nordcraft.
 It provides a powerful yet accessible way to transform data, perform calculations and implement conditional logic throughout your application.

-Formulas in toddle are expressions that:
+Formulas in Nordcraft are expressions that:
 - Perform logical operations and data transformations
 - Execute mathematical calculations
 - Filter, search, and manipulate data